Our Namesake

 The Start of Annie Malone

-Malone was the founder of Poro College and a pioneer manufacturer of cosmetic products.
+In 1888, a group of concerned women led by Sara Newton Cohron, raised community concern for the welfare of neglected and orphaned children.
+Annie Malone was the founder of Poro College and a pioneer manufacturer of cosmetic products.
 She served as President of the Board of Directors of the St. Louis Colored Orphans’ Home from 1919 to 1943.
-In tribute to her loyalty and dedication to the Home’s goals, it was renamed in her honor in 1946 to Annie Malone Children’s Home.
+In tribute to her loyalty and dedication to the Home’s goals, it was renamed in her honor on June 25th, 1889 to Annie Malone Children’s Home.

 The building of the new facility, along with the Board of Directors’ emphasis on Annie Malone Children’s Home being responsive to the needs of children, laid the ground work for the Home to become and remain an important and viable social service provider in the greater St. Louis community.